shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/editing_app_setting.md

 <!--![Edit Workfiles2](../../../../images/toolkit/learning-resources/guides/editing_app_setting/19_edit_workfiles2.png)-->

-**NOTE:** Toolkit Default Configuration settings are organized alphabetically as an easy way to find specific settings.
-Keeping this convention will make your life a lot easier as the configuration gets a little heavier.
+{% include info title="Note" content="Toolkit Default Configuration settings are organized alphabetically as an easy way to find specific settings.
+Keeping this convention will make your life a lot easier as the configuration gets a little heavier." %}

 **Step 18:** Save the file.